Jap: Reaction in Japan

 Koto Matsudaira, Japan's Permanent Representatives to the United Nations, was asked whether he disapproved of the use of the term on a television program in June 1957, and reportedly replied, "Oh, I don't care.
 It's a [sic] English word.
 It's maybe American slang.
 I don't know.
-If you care, you are free to use it."
+If you care, you are free to use it".
 Matsudaira later received a letter from the Japanese American Citizens League (JACL), and apologized for his earlier remarks upon being interviewed by reporters from Honolulu and San Francisco.
 He then pledged cooperation with the JACL to help eliminate the term Jap from daily use.

 In 2003, the Japanese deputy ambassador to the United Nations, Yoshiyuki Motomura, protested the North Korean ambassador's use of the term in retaliation for a Japanese diplomat's use of the term "North Korea" instead of the official name, "Democratic People's Republic of Korea".

 In 2011, after the term's offhand use in a March 26 article appearing in The Spectator ("white-coated Jap bloke"), the Minister of the Japanese Embassy in London protested that "most Japanese people find the word 'Japs' offensive, irrespective of the circumstances in which it is used".

 Around the world

+Asia & Oceania

+In Singapore, the term is used relatively frequently as a contraction of the adjective Japanese rather than as a derogatory term.
+It is also used in Australia, particularly for Japanese cars and Japanese pumpkin.

+In New Zealand, the phrase is a non-pejorative contraction of Japanese, although the phrase Jap crap is used to describe poor-quality Japanese vehicles.